Name: Garavice Memorial Park of the victims of Fascist Terror (Spomen-područje Garavice)

 Photo 3: Early sketches by Bogdanović of the memorial sculptures

+During his design of the Garavice monument, Bogdanović went through several different concepts before settling on his final design.
+One discarded idea was a concept of a massive 'tree planter'-like vessel at the center of the memorial site.
+Drawings for this discarded concept can be found at 'Arhiva Modernizma' at THIS link.
+When Bogdanović formulated his final design, construction work on the project began in 1980.
 Funding for the Garavice project was a shared venture between the municipality of Bihać, the Bihać chapter of SUBNOR, the government of the SR of Bosnia, the local community and supporting groups in other areas of Yugoslavia.
 The completed memorial was officially unveiled to the public on July 27th, 1981 (Photo 4), a day chosen as it marked the 40th anniversary of the start of local resistance efforts against Axis occupation.
 The main speaker during the inaugural ceremonies was Hamdija Pozderac, who was part of the Presidency of the Central Committee of the League of Communists of Yugoslavia.
-During his speech, sources relate that Pozderac referred to the monument at as a symbol of "togetherness, humanism, freed om, and Brotherhood and Unity" The memorial in which Bogdanović created was 15 stone column monoliths (4-6m tall) (Photo 3), which he referred to as his 'Mourning Women'.
+During his speech, sources relate that Pozderac referred to the monument as a symbol of "togetherness, humanism, freedom, and Brotherhood and Unity" The memorial which Bogdanović created was 15 stone column monoliths (4-6m tall) (Photo 3), which he referred to as his 'Mourning Women'.

 Photo 4: Opening day at the Garavice Memorial Complex in Bihać, June 1981